 Online booking is available through the Connexxus portal using your UCLA Log-On ID (Single sign-on).
-Please contact Ricardo Morales for instructions to update your profile in the portal.
+Please contact Abhi Ramesh for instructions to update your profile in the portal.
 Please allow at least 2 weeks advance notice prior to your travel date to process airfare booking.

 Connexxus is a secure, web portal with access to UC’s Systemwide Travel Program comprehensive rates and benefits for all those affiliated with UC.
 It is important to note, we can only do direct billing for airfare; however, Connexxus can also be used to book all your other travel needs (lodging, car rentals, rail).

 For additional information, please refer to the following link:

 VC Research Travel and Working Meeting Guidelines

 It is the policy of the University that all business travel shall be properly authorized, reported, and reimbursed in accordance with UC policy.
 Under no circumstances shall personal expenses be charged to, or be temporarily funded by, the University, including UCLA Corporate Card.

 For additional information, please refer to the following links: